-This is the first and foremost step - this is to identify the major shapes of the subject.
-This shape should essentially identify sort of what the object looks like if there was no lighting, no dimensions or texture, and no curved edges (for the most part) - only 2d shapes.
+This is the first and foremost step - this is to identify basic shapes in the subject.
+These shapes should essentially identify what the object would look like if there was no dimensions or texture, and no curved edges (for the most part) - only 2d shapes.

 Take, for example, the image of this lamp below from Pexels.

-Now, it is very important to draw proportionally.
-If some of you struggle with drawing shapes properly, use a hypothetical vertical line in the middle that can be used as a reference to draw this correctly.
+It is very important to draw this proportionally.
+If you struggle with drawing shapes properly, use a hypothetical vertical line (line of symmetry) in the middle that can be used as a reference to draw this correctly.
 Or you can measure the left and right sides with a ruler initially but it is best if you train your eyes to spot the irregularities.

 Rectangles like below are NOT ACCEPTABLE unless they represent the shape of the area well - this will come with practice but please keep refining this skill as it is very important.

-Once we have the 2d shapes drawn out, we will proceed to adding dimension.
-If you did the above step appropriately and have an understanding of cubes, cuboids and spheres, this should be as smooth as silk.
+Adding dimensions to 2d shapes is easier now that we have a simpler structure drawn on paper.
+If you did the above step and have an understanding of cubes, cuboids and spheres, this should be smooth.
 Let’s take a look at the picture of a camera below - full image at Pexels.

 You should be able to spot the main 2d shapes now but here is a reference if you need help.

 For 3d shapes, let’s look at the very basic shape of a camera - you guessed it - Cuboid!
 A camera is basically a cuboid with more detailing on it.
 So draw a cuboid facing right just like how the image has the camera facing right.
 On the top of the camera, draw another cuboid (the front face to the right being a trapezius) and now extend this cuboid forward as some of this part follows towards the lens outside of the cuboid.
-Then right below this is another cuboid which has the lens attached to.
+Then right below this is another cuboid.
 This will be the base of the lens (cylinder) extension.

 Do this until you have a full 3d skeleton of the camera ready.
 This may time time to perfect but once you have good practice, this will be super quick.
 Below is sort of what your drawing should look like.